-Looking for local farmers markets in Frederick County Maryland?
+Looking for local farmers markets in Frederick Maryland?

 Did you know that there are more than 140 farmers markets across the state of Maryland?

-On this site, you can also download a 36 page Farmers Market Cookbook loaded with great clean-eating tips and recipes!
+In addition, you can download their Buy Local Cookout Recipes Cookbook, loaded with great clean-eating tips and recipes!

 Why is Local Better?